fsharp/fslang-design/README.md

 2. Ideas which get "approved in principle" get an [RFC entry](https://github.com/fsharp/fslang-design/tree/master/RFCs) based on the [template](https://github.com/fsharp/fslang-design/blob/master/RFC_template.md), and a corresponding [RFC discussion thread](https://github.com/fsharp/fslang-design/issues)

    There is currently a backlog of approved ideas.
 If an idea has been approved and you'd like to accelerate the creation of an RFC, send a PR creating the RFC document for any approved-in-principle issue.
    First in first served.
 To "grab the token" send a PR doing nothing but creating or naming the RFC file, and then fill in the further details with additional commits to the PR.

+   * to pick the RFC numbered identifier, you can run `dotnet fsi find.next.id.fsx`
+   * to name the file, tooling RFCs are prefixed with `FST-`, language RFC are prefixed with `FS-`, use `-` and lower casing (relaxed for code identifiers), giving descriptive name
+   * TODO: describe how to pick the right folder

-3. Implementations and testing are submitted to the [dotnet/fsharp repository](https://github.com/Microsoft/visualfsharp).
+3. Implementations and testing are submitted to the [dotnet/fsharp repository](https://github.com/dotnet/fsharp).

 When RFCs are implemented and a version of F# is revved, the RFCs which correspond to the F# version they were implemented in are archived under the appropriate folder.